geneing/ForwardTacotron/README.md

 does not use any attention.
 Hence, the required memory grows linearly with text size, which makes it possible to synthesize large articles at once.

+## UPDATE (20.04.2020)
+1. Models now use phonemes, which improves audio quality and reduces pronounciation errors.
+2. Training is now running on a train / val split and can be monitored with tensorboard (see example at the bottom)

 ## 🔈 Samples

 [Can be found here.](https://as-ideas.github.io/ForwardTacotron/)